ENMAX Encompass Inc. is contracted to provide Customer Care and invoicing for municipal services in the following areas:

 The City of Calgary provides safe, reliable drinking water to over one million Calgarians and members of the surrounding communities of Airdrie and Chestermere.
 Two water treatment plants and a complex network of underground pipes, water mains, reservoirs and pump stations deliver this valuable resource to our customers each day.

-The wastewater system protects the public health and the environment by collecting and treating wastewater from residences, schools, hospitals, businesses and industries.
+The wastewater system protects public health and the environment by collecting and treating wastewater from residences, schools, hospitals, businesses and industries.
 Wastewater enters the system through sinks, toilets, bathtubs and major appliances where it travels through underground pipes before arriving at one of three wastewater treatment plants for treatment.
+It is then returned to the river.

-Blue cart is a weekly residential recycling pick-up service for single family households up to and including fourplexes.
+The Blue Cart Program is a weekly residential recycling pick-up service for single family dwellings up to and including four-plexes.

 Learn more about these services for